MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 ### Manual updates

 While apps from the Microsoft Store are kept up to date automatically by the device, sometimes you may want to manually check for updates to get those app updates sooner.
-Typically, this is done from within the Microsoft Store app.
+This can be done from either the Settings app or the Microsoft Store app.

+#### Settings app

-An alternative is to manually check for updates to Store apps from the Settings app under Apps -> App updates.
+To manually check for updates to Store apps from the Settings app, go to Apps -> App updates.
 This is particularly useful if access to the Microsoft Store is blocked in your environment.

 IT admins are able to block or allow this page with the [Settings/PageVisibilityList policy](/windows/client-management/mdm/policy-csp-settings) with the URI `ms-settings:appupdate`.